NCSU-Libraries/dsci/README.md

 The JRE (Java Runtime Environment) you might have lying around to run Java in your browser (which you should probably delete anyway) is not sufficient.

+## Building and Running

+The tool used to build the `dsci.jar` is named Gradle; the `.jar` file is executable via

+    $ java -jar dsci.jar

+and it contains all the compoents, including third-party libraries, needed to index and "talk to" Solr.
+Once it is built (it is always created in `build/libs`), it can be copied to any location and executed there.

-When building the project, use the 'gradle wrapper' (`gradlew` or `gradlew.bat` in the root directory) to run your builds, and it will download all the stuff you need.
+If you use the "gradle wrapper" script (`gradlew` or `gradlew.bat` on Windows) to run the build, you don't need to have Gradle installed on your system to run the build.

+The `dsci.jar` application supports a number of arguments and options, which you can read about by running it with the `-help` option, like so:

+    $ java -jar dsci.jar -help

 ### OK, IDs, where did those IDs come from?